Methods and Measures

 Physiological measures involve observing and recording a response emanating from within the body that reflects some type of physical reaction.
 These measures are derived from the measurable properties and functions of human biology.
 Natively, these measures are informative as health markers; but, when combined with social psychological, and behavioral measures, they can be used to discriminate between responses to different types or classes of stimuli.

-Below is some work from the lab that has used physiological measures.
+Some work from the lab that has used physiological measures:

 March, D. S., Gaertner, L., & Olson, M. A. (2022).
 On the automatic nature of threat: Physiological and evaluative responses to survival-threats outside conscious perception.
 Affective Science, 3, 135-144.